HAIs are currently one of the top ten leading causes of death in the United States. Healthcare professionals have an important role in HAI prevention.

 - Standards, Practice Guidelines, and Statements Developed and/or Endorsed by IDSA

-Guidance developed and/or endorsed by the Infectious Diseases Society of America (IDSA) to prevent and control HAI such as surgical site infections, catheter-associated urinary tract infections, Clostridium difficile infections, and methicillin-resistant Staphylococcus aureus (MRSA).
+Guidance developed and/or endorsed by the Infectious Diseases Society of America (IDSA) to prevent and control HAIs such as surgical site infections, catheter-associated urinary tract infections, Clostridium difficile infections, and methicillin-resistant Staphylococcus aureus (MRSA).
 Attention: Non-MDH link

 - Society for Healthcare Epidemiology of America (SHEA)

-Guidance developed and/or endorsed by the Society for Healthcare Epidemiology of America (SHEA) to prevent and control HAI and a downloadable version of the “Compendium of Strategies to Prevent Healthcare-Associated Infections in Acute Care Hospitals”.
+Guidance developed and/or endorsed by the Society for Healthcare Epidemiology of America (SHEA) to prevent and control HAIs and a downloadable version of the “Compendium of Strategies to Prevent Healthcare-Associated Infections in Acute Care Hospitals”.
 Attention: Non-MDH link

 - Infection Prevention and Control